 Q: What was your first job?

 A: I was in the Wally Saunders Dance Company in Baltimore.
 After my parents sent me to many years of ballet, tap, and jazz classes, I was asked to join the company.
 I was happy for about a year but then, much to my parents’ chagrin, I set my eyes on business.
-My first job was at T. Rowe Price where I supported the Certified Financial Advisors on the New Horizon Fund (still in existence today).
+My first job was at T. Rowe Price where I supported the Chartered Financial Analysts on the New Horizons Fund (still in existence today).
 It was exhilarating to learn about our industry and work with so many intelligent and good people.

 Q: Tell us a little bit about your background.

 A: I have been servicing high net worth clients for 25 years and have been passionate about it since I began.
 In the 1980s I worked at Alex.
 Brown & Sons servicing clients and managing the busy IPO calendar.
 After staying home for 10 years to raise my children, I went back to work for registered investment advisors who provided financial planning and investment management.
 I obtained my Certified Financial Planner designation in 2014 and started working at Chevy Chase Trust in 2015 where I earned my Certified Trust Financial Advisor designation and have had the opportunity to provide trustee services for my clients when we serve in the trustee role.
 It is a great responsibility and I enjoy making complicated information easy for my clients and/or beneficiaries.

 Q: What do you enjoy most about your career?

 A: When I come to work in the morning and have messages and emails from clients asking for my assistance, I couldn’t be happier.
 Clients are busy living their lives, so when they need to address a financial matter, I like to make it as seamless as possible for them.
 The financial landscape is complicated and there are many moving parts.
 Helping them achieve their goals, step by step, is very rewarding.

 Q: What is the most important lesson you have learned from a mentor?